Bachelor of Science (BS) in Health Services Management and Leadership

-To meet the increasing demand for leaders in healthcare, the School of Public Health is excited to offer an undergraduate program in health services management and leadership.
+To meet the increasing demand for leaders in healthcare, the B.S. in Public Health program is excited to offer a major in Health Services Administration.

 The healthcare industry is expected to grow much faster than the average for all occupations through 2030, and with an expected 32% increase in the medical and health services managers sector, in particular (U.S. Bureau for Labor Statistics).
 You’ll be equipped to join this growing workforce immediately upon graduation.